OLC-Bioinformatics/ConFindr/docs/usage.md

 - `-verbosity, --verbosity`: How much you want printed to the screen.
 Choose `debug` to get some extra, or `warning` to get almost nothing.
 Default is `info`.
 - `-b`, `--base_cutoff`: The number of high-quality bases needed to call a site as multiallelic, and therefore contributing to contamination.
-Defaults to 2, which is sensitive without producing false positives.
+Defaults to 2, which is usually sensitive without producing false positives.
-If you have a very high depth (>100X) sample, you may want to increase this number.
+If dealing with high depth samples, adding the `-bf` parameter set to around `0.05` is likely to be helpful in reducing false positives.
+- `-bf`, `--base_fraction_cutoff`: The proportion of high-quality bases needed to call a site as multiallelic, and therefore contributing to contamination.
+Must be between 0 and 1.
+Not used by default.
 - `-q`, `--quality_cutoff`: The phred score a base needs to have before it's considered trustworthy enough to contribute to a site being multiallelic.
 Defaults to 20, which should be suitable for most purposes.